 But, the Bible says

 But the Bible says that the source of the results wrought from spells and incantations is ultimately demonic.
 Is the Bible correct or not?
 Well, that is another discussion.
 But, the Bible is full of verifiable places and events as well as eyewitness accounts of the miraculous.
-Which would you want to put your trust in, a risen Messiah who performed numerous miracles or the worship of gods and goddesses where you cast spells and summon the forces of who-knows-what in order to manipulate people and/or things to get what you want?
-For me, I'll trust Jesus over spells and magick.
+Which would you want to put your trust in, a risen Messiah who performed numerous miracles, or the worship of gods and goddesses where you cast spells and summon the forces of who-knows-what in order to manipulate people and/or things to get what you want?
+For me, I'll trust Jesus over spells and magic.